quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 version it supports in the list provided by the server.
 If it doesn't find one, it SHALL abort the connection attempt.
-Otherwise, it SHALL select a mutually supported version and send a new first flight with that version - this version is now the negotiated version.
+Otherwise, it SHALL select a mutually supported version and send a new first flight with that version - this version is now the Negotiated Version.

-The new first flight will allow the endpoints to establish a connection using the negotiated version.
-The handshake of the negotiated version will exchange version information (see {{vers-info}}) required to ensure that version negotiation was genuine, i.e. that no attacker injected packets in order to influence the version negotiation process, see {{downgrade}}.
+The new first flight will allow the endpoints to establish a connection using the Negotiated Version.
+The handshake of the Negotiated Version will exchange version information (see {{vers-info}}) required to ensure that version negotiation was genuine, i.e. that no attacker injected packets in order to influence the version negotiation process, see {{downgrade}}.